mac

 Feeding recommendation MAC's Vetcare renal

-Not suitable for: pregnant or lactating cats and kittens
+Not suitable for: pregnant and nursing cats and kittens

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Genetic predisposition: Some cats have a hereditary susceptibility to kidney disease.
-Certain breeds, such as Persians or Abyssinians, are more commonly affected and may show signs of renal insufficiency even at a young age.
+• Genetic predisposition: Some cats have a genetically determined susceptibility to kidney disease.
+Certain breeds, such as Persians or Abyssinians, are more frequently affected and can show signs of kidney failure at a young age.

-• Improper nutrition: An unbalanced or consistently inappropriate diet — for example, low-quality food that contains too much phosphorus or protein — can put long-term strain on the kidneys and increase the risk of insufficiency.
+• Malnutrition: An unbalanced or consistently incorrect diet – for example, with inferior food containing too much phosphorus or protein – can put a permanent strain on the kidneys and increase the risk of insufficiency.

-• Diseases: Various underlying conditions, such as high blood pressure, chronic inflammation, infections (e.g., feline leukemia virus or FIP), and other organ diseases, can impair kidney function and lead to acute or chronic renal insufficiency.
+• Diseases: Various underlying diseases such as high blood pressure, chronic inflammation, infections (e.g., by the feline leukemia virus or FIP) and other organ diseases can impair kidney function and lead to acute or chronic kidney failure.

-• Medications: Certain medications - particularly painkillers, specific antibiotics, or antiparasitic drugs — can put a strain on the kidneys or even cause damage if used long-term.
-This risk is especially high in cats with already compromised kidney function.
+• Medications: Some medications – especially painkillers, certain antibiotics, or antiparasitic drugs – can strain the kidneys or even damage them with prolonged use.
+This is particularly dangerous for people with pre-existing kidney damage.

 • Vomiting